-- Drafts of the 2020 library budget were discussed at the August and September board meetings.
+- Drafts of the 2020 library budget were discussed at the August and September library board meetings.

-- Following state law as a village library, the library’s 2020 budget was submitted as a levy resolution to the Village of Oak Park following the October library board meeting.
+- Following state law as a village library, the library’s 2020 budget was submitted after Library board approval as a levy resolution to the Village of Oak Park.

 - Please find all board agendas and meeting minutes at oppl.org/board, including the library board-approved 2020 budget »

-How much money did the library request for 2020, and how does that levy request break down?
+How does the 2020 library levy request break down?

 |Total Levy |